 - A majority of ‘Souls roleplayers choose to play a wolf, coyote, dog, or jackal.
 You may play other canine species — such as African Wild Dogs and Maned Wolves — but keep in mind, canines of any genus other than Canis will not be able to become Luperci.

 - You may also play non-canine species, such as bears, cougars, snakes, birds, etc, though these characters will have to join the board as Creatures.
 Humans are not available for play.

 For more information regarding what kinds of canines can become Luperci, please see the Species Guide.

 Skills & Abilities

 A character’s strengths and skills can help determine whether they are accepted into a pack, as the pack’s leadership will almost always ask about your character’s skills.
 Most wolves can run, hunt, jump, and swim.
-These aren’t special abilities, so unless your character is the best of the best, it’s not a good idea to consider one of these your character’s only skill.
+These aren’t special abilities, so unless your character is especially good, it’s not useful to consider one of these your character’s only skill.

 On the other hand, if your character has other special abilities like medical knowledge, star-navigation, piercing & tattooing, spying, stealth, tree-climbing, human knowledge, reading/writing, etc, the pack leadership will definitely want to hear of those skills.
 Be creative and think of something cool you can do, then see if you can apply that to your character.
 It’s not a good idea to go and say your character can do something and have absolutely no idea what you’re talking about though, so do your research if you don’t actually know much about your skill of choice!